Friday - Frigg's and Freya's Day

 Friday is the fifth day of the week according to the international standard ISO 8601 and is considered the last working day of the work week in most western countries.

-The English name Friday is derived from Old English and literally means “day of Frigg”, the Norse goddess of fertility and love, who is often percieved as the same deity as Freya.
+The English name Friday is derived from Old English and literally means “day of Frigg”, the Norse goddess of fertility and love, who is often perceived as the same deity as Freya.

 In most languages with Latin origins, the day is named after the fertility goddess Venus, like Italian “venerdi”, French “vendredi”.